Thornton Tomasetti | CORE studio, in partnership with CBT Architects, Suffolk Construction, Speckle, and Perkins & Will

 Hackathon

 Create something incredible with a team of your peers during the 26-hour hackathon.
 Starting on Saturday morning and ending on Sunday afternoon.
-AEC Tech’s Hackathon is an event for all levels of programmers, developers, engineers, and others.
-Additionally, it aims to facilitate collaboration, networking, building new relationships, and generating new ideas and processes for the AEC community.
+AECtech Hackathons are events for programmers, developers, engineers, and others at all levels.
+Additionally, it aims to facilitate collaboration, networking, relationship-building, and the generation of new ideas and processes for the AEC community.

 AGENDA